gchers/fbleau/README.md

 values.
 The option `--no-scale` prevents this (not recommended in general).

+## Number of threads

+By default, `fbleau` will use a number of threads equal to the number of (virtual) cores.
+To limit this number, you can set the environment variable `RAYON_NUM_THREADS` before running it.
+In the future, we'll add this as a command line option.

 # Install

 The code is written in `Rust`, but it is thought to be used as a